 Root rot is caused by too much water, which can cause the roots to rot.

-Leaf spot is caused by fungi or bacteria that attack the leaves of plants.
-This can cause brown leaves that eventually fall off.
+Leaf spot is caused by fungi or bacteria that attack the leaves of plants causing brown leaves to fall off eventually.

 To prevent diseases, you must water your plant correctly and avoid overwatering.
 You should also make sure your plant has enough light and air circulation.